Habitat for Humanity of Smith County Receives $300,000 for Critical Home Repairs

-Southside Bank and the Federal Home Loan Bank of Dallas (FHLB Dallas) have awarded a $300,000 Affordable Housing Program (AHP) subsidy to Habitat for Humanity of Smith County (HFHSC) for critical home repairs for rural residents.
+Southside Bank and the Federal Home Loan Bank of Dallas have awarded a $300,000 Affordable Housing Program subsidy to Habitat for Humanity of Smith County for critical home repairs for rural residents.

+The program serves Anderson, Cherokee, Henderson, Rusk, Smith, Van Zandt and Wood counties.

-Brooke Mott, fair and responsible banking officer at Southside Bank, said more than 20 percent of the rural residents in those seven counties are over age 65.
+Brooke Mott, fair and responsible banking officer at Southside Bank, said more than 20% of the rural residents in those seven counties are over the age of 65.

 “These residents are often on fixed incomes that are stretched thin, and this funding will enable Habitat to address critical repairs so they may remain independent and safe in their homes,” she said.